-- Expand the "Main -> Servers -> YourServer" branch of the DMS Explorer. - In order to add another Configuration File location, call the context menu for the "Files" item within the DMS Explorer and choose Add Location.... - Within the upcoming Add Location dialog, choose any symbolic name for your new Configuration File location and specify the path to this location at the disk. - Press OK in order to add the specified location to the X-Tools Server. - After another Configuration File location has been added successfully, the X-Tools Server automatically creates all of the necessary sub-directories.
+- Expand the "Main -> Servers -> YourServer" branch of the DMS Explorer. - In order to add another Configuration File location, call the context menu for the "Files" item within the DMS Explorer and choose Add Location.... - Within the upcoming Add Location dialog, choose any symbolic name for your new Configuration File location and specify the path to this location at the disk. - o In case the path to the location at the disk is chosen first, a default symbolic name is provided automatically. - Press OK in order to add the specified location to the X-Tools Server. - After another Configuration File location has been added successfully, the X-Tools Server automatically creates all of the necessary sub-directories.
 In case the added Configuration File location contains some Configuration Files already, the Configuration Files which are marked as to-be-started are being started automatically. - The Add Location... context menu item is available not only within the DMS Explorer but also within the MTS Explorer, ANS Explorer and STS Explorer.
 As Configuration File locations are valid system-wide, they can be added via any of the above explorer trees and they become available within all explorer trees in case they are added via one of them.

-→ Add the "..\SIPLUS CMS4000\X-Tools\Server\User\Example Location" directory as additional Configuration File location.
+→ Add the "..\SIPLUS CMS\X-Tools\Server\User\Example Location" directory as additional Configuration File location.